testit-tms/api-client-python/docs/TestRunsApi.md

 Create test runs based on autotests and configurations

 This method creates a test run based on an autotest and a configuration.
 The difference between the `POST /api/v2/testRuns/byWorkItems` and `POST /api/v2/testRuns/byConfigurations` methods is  that in this method there is no need to create a test plan and work items (test cases and checklists).

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time